 Architecture of Bhutan

-It has been few days since we got back in Tokyo after a short trip to Bhutan.
+It has been a few days since we got back Tokyo after a short trip to Bhutan.
 The memory of our trip seems to linger quite awhile now.
 I am having a difficulty to get over the spectacular untouched natural beauty of Bhutan.
 Lush greenery, traditional houses, people wearing traditional clothes, monks chanting prayers and delicious food are still occupied my mind until today.
 If you ask me to describe Bhutan in few words it will be: beauty in the most simple form.

 I cannot restrain myself from showing the buildings in Bhutan when I combed through all pictures taken during our trip.
 By law, all buildings (houses, stores and hotels) must reflects traditional architecture.
 As a result of this law, cities in Bhutan look like a picturesque of colourful rustic buildings that line up on the street.
 Each house shows a great woodwork on door and window.